vilhelmgray/iio/Documentation/driver-api/generic-counter.rst

 and Synapses of the Counter device, as well as options and information for the Counter device itself.

+Each Signal has a directory created to house its relevant sysfs attributes, where Y is the unqiue ID of the respective Signal:

+    /sys/bus/counter/devices/counterX/signalY

+Similarly, each Count has a directory created to house its relevant sysfs attributes, where Y is the unqiue ID of the respective Count:

+    /sys/bus/counter/devices/counterX/countY

 For a more detailed breakdown of the available Generic Counter interface sysfs attributes, please refer to the Documentation/ABI/testing/sys-bus-counter file.